Taking aim at the wino-higgsino plane with the LHC: Custom hadronic mono- ( ) analysis

 In addition to the above requirements, in the merged topology any $b$-tagged jet outside the large-$R$ jet is rejected.
-We therefore can further classify the signal regions by the number of $b$-tagged jets and the purity of the large-$R$ jet to be tagged as origination from a hadronic vector boson decay.
-Since the selection criteria in the analysis~\cite{Aaboud:2018xdl} is adjusted such that the efficiency is $50\%$ independent of jet $p_{\text{T}}$, we simply assume that a half of events with the large-$R$ jet is classified into the high-purity (HP) regions, and the rest of events are classified into the low-purity (LP) regions.
-In the resolved topology, the highest-$p_{\text{T}}$ jet is required to have $p_{\text{T}} > 45$\,GeV and the sum of $p_{\text{T}}$ of the two (three) leading jets is required to exceed 120 (150)\,GeV.
-In addition, the angular separation $\Delta R = \sqrt{(\Delta \phi)^2 + (\Delta \eta)^2}$ between the two leading jets and the invariant mass of the two leading jets is required to be smaller than 1.4 and within a range $[65, 105]$\,GeV, respectively.
-Throughout this parameter space, the strictest bound from the mono-boson search comes from the search channel 0b-HP, with zero $b$-tags and with a merged jet topology for the boson decay products.
-The reasons for this were explored in \cite{Carpenter:2020fnh,Carpenter:2021jbd}.
-We bin the missing energy recorded in 0b-HP events into eight bins of increasing width between 200 and 1500\,GeV, with the last bin $E_{\text{T}}^{\text{miss}} \in [800,1500]\,\text{GeV}$.
-As explained in reference \cite{Carpenter:2021jbd}, the high missing energy bins give better discrimination of the signal from the main $V + \text{jets}$ background for high-mass electroweakinos.
+The signal regions are further classified by the number of $b$-tagged jets (0 or 1) and the \emph{purity} (defined in terms of $p_{\text{T}}$ requrements on the substructure variable $D_2^{(\beta=1)}$ \cite{ATLAS:2015fhd}) of the large-$R$ jet to be tagged as originating from a hadronic vector boson decay.
+In both signal regions of the resolved topology, the angular separation $\Delta R = \sqrt{(\Delta \phi)^2 + (\Delta \eta)^2}$ between the two leading jets and the invariant mass $m_{jj}$ of the two leading jets is required to be smaller than 1.4 and within a range $[65, 105]$\,GeV, respectively.